-Perimenopause refers to the years preceding menopause when there is a gradual transition between a woman’s reproductive years and menopause.
-During these years a woman’s estrogen levels are fluctuating wildly and she can experience the same signs as menopause.
-Perimenopause normally occurs between the ages of 40 and 49.
+‘Peri’ means near and refers to the years preceding menopause when there is a gradual transition from the reproductive years to end of fertility.
+During these years a woman’s estrogen levels can fluctuate wildly.

 Know the 34 symptoms of menopause